RAF Manston: Museums

+The two museums used to host an air show, which was held most recently in 2011.

 A third museum in the cluster, the Manston Fire Museum within the DFTDC site, is now closed.

-Air show

-RAF Manston and the Spitfire and Hurricane museums used to host an air show, which was most recently in 2011.

 Popular culture

 Film and TV

 RAF Manston was featured as the hypothetical target of a Soviet nuclear attack in the Oscar winning 1965 film The War Game.

 Video games

 In the vehicular combat multiplayer video game War Thunder, the 'Britain' map centers around RAF Manston.
 The map itself is based on the southeast coast of England, depicting just under half of the county of Kent, the Strait of Dover, and a small part of France (in the southeast corner of the map, usually well outside the playable area).
 Although the details of the map are not completely accurate in some areas, dimensionally the map, as well as RAF Manston, and other landmarks such as Dover Castle and the Port of Dover, are a 1:1 scale.